 To change the Default User profile, you’ve basically got to manually replace the folder.
 However, using the Copy To… button in the User Profiles doesn’t work as it did in XP and Vista.
 The Copy Profile setting in the answer file doesn’t work either.

 To get around this problem, first, get your profile setup the way you like it then go to C:\Users.
-Make a copy of the current Default folder (name it Default.back or something).2 Next, delete the Default folder and rename the profile you just setup to Default.
+Make a copy of the current Default folder (name it Default.back or something). ((If you do not see a Default folder, you may have to Show Hidden files/folders in Windows Explorer options)) Next, delete the Default folder and rename the profile you just setup to Default.